flyinglightspeck/FLS/README.md

 2. Select `MSP` from the Receiver type dropdown menu in the `Receiver Mode` section.
 3. Hit `Save and Reboot`
 4. Go to the `Modes` tab.
-5. In the `Arming` section, select `CH 5` for `ARM` and adjust the slider to select the upper range interval (1700 - 2100).
+5. In the `Arming` section, select `CH 5` or `AUX 1` for `ARM` and adjust the slider to select the upper range interval (1700 - 2100).
 6. Click `Save and Reboot`.

 ### Alignment
-1. Go to the `Alignment tool` tab.
+1. For BetaFlight go to `Configuration` tab.
+For iNav, go to the `Alignment tool` tab.
 2. Adjust roll, pitch, and yaw angles to match the direction of the arrow printed on the flight controller board with the intended heading of the drone.
-For this drone all angles should be set to zero.
+For this drone all roll, pitch, and yaw shou;d be set to 0, 0, and -135 respectively.
 3. Click `Save and Reboot`.